AhmedNayel-1/bigchief45.github.io/content/posts/custom-admin-action-buttons-in-django/index.md

 tags: [django]
 ---

-In this post I will explain how you can add custom action buttons in the admind detail view of for objects in the Django admin.
+In this post I will explain how you can add custom action buttons in the admin detail view of objects in the Django admin.

 This is the final result we want to achieve:

 ![Custom Admin Buttons](/posts/custom-admin-action-buttons-in-django/custom_admin_buttons.png)

-These buttons can trigger custom actions we want to perform on these objects.
+These buttons can trigger custom actions that we want to perform on these objects.

 <!--more-->